kashewknutt/VESITCourseGPT/README.md

 # VESITCourseGPT
- An innovative creation forced out of us by our ignorant teachers.
+ An innovative creation forced out of us by our ignorant teachers..